-For default risk exposure in respect of derivative contracts7
+For default risk exposure in respect of derivative contracts8

-6 If a reporting institution incorporated outside Hong Kong applies the CRM provisions in the BELR as if it were a Category A institution or Category B institution, it should apply the STC simple approach and STC comprehensive approach for the purposes of CRM.
+7 If a reporting institution incorporated outside Hong Kong applies the CRM provisions in the BELR as if it were a Category A institution or Category B institution, it should apply the STC simple approach and STC comprehensive approach for the purposes of CRM.
 When to use which approach is prescribed under section 78 of the BCR.

-$^{^{7}}$ With a view to reducing the compliance burden of AIs where permissible and practical, certain flexibility is available to an overseas incorporated AI in relation to the application of paragraph 17(i) and/or (iv)(b) regarding the use of the SA-CCR approach or the SA(CCR) approach:-
+8 With a view to reducing the compliance burden of AIs where permissible and practical, certain flexibility is available to an overseas incorporated AI in relation to the application of paragraph 17(i) and/or (iv)(b) regarding the use of the SA-CCR approach or the SA(CCR) approach:-

-(a) Where paragraph 17(i) and/or (iv)(b) is applicable in respect of the AI as of 30 June 2021: the AI may, upon submission of a written notice to its case officer before 30 June 2021, continue using the method it uses immediately before 30 June 2021 to calculate its default risk exposures of derivative contracts until 30 September 2021.
-The written notice is expected to cover at a minimum the following: (i) the AI has obtained the approval of its head office / parent bank / regional oversight body (whichever is the usual oversight body of the AI's banking operation in Hong Kong) to make use of the grace period to defer adoption of the SA-CCR approach or the SA(CCR) approach for the purposes of reporting of MA(BS)28 to a date no later than 1 October 2021; and (ii) to specify the default risk calculation method it will continue to use to calculate the default risk exposure of derivative contracts during the grace period;

-(b) Where paragraph 17(i) and/or (iv)(b) becomes applicable in respect of the AI from a date after 30 June 2021: the AI is generally expected to start using the SA-CCR approach or the SA(CCR) approach, whichever is the case, to calculate its default risk exposures of derivative contracts from the date of adoption of the SA(CCR) approach in its head office.
+- (a) Where paragraph 17(i) and/or (iv)(b) is applicable in respect of the AI as of 30 June 2021: the AI may, upon submission of a written notice to its case officer before 30 June 2021, continue using the method it uses immediately before 30 June 2021 to calculate its default risk exposures of derivative contracts until 30 September 2021.
+The written notice is expected to cover at a minimum the following: (i) the AI has obtained the approval of its head office / parent bank / regional oversight body (whichever is the usual oversight body of the AI's banking operation in Hong Kong) to make use of the grace period to defer adoption of the SA-CCR approach or the SA(CCR) approach for the purposes of reporting of MA(BS)28 to a date no later than 1 October 2021; and (ii) to specify the default risk calculation method it will continue to use to calculate the default risk exposure of derivative contracts during the grace period; - (b) Where paragraph 17(i) and/or (iv)(b) becomes applicable in respect of the AI from a date after 30 June 2021: the AI is generally expected to start using the SA-CCR approach or the SA(CCR) approach, whichever is the case, to calculate its default risk exposures of derivative contracts from the date of adoption of the SA(CCR) approach in its head office.
 However, in case where its head office starts using the SA(CCR) approach on a date other than the first day of a quarter, the AI may start complying with paragraph 17(i) and/or (iv)(b) for reporting of MA(BS)28 purpose in the quarter immediately after the date of adoption of the SA(CCR) approach by its head office.
-An overseas incorporated AI that wishes to make use of this flexibility should give a notice in writing to its case officer at least two weeks before the date of adoption of the SA(CCR) approach by its head office.
+An overseas incorporated AI that

-- (i) where the AI uses the SA(CCR) approach in its place of incorporation the AI may use either (1) the SA(CCR) approach8; or (2) the SA-CCR approach9; - (ii) where the AI uses the CCR standardized method under the 2006 Basel II framework10, or a comparable method, in its place of incorporation the AI may use either (1) that method as implemented under the capital rules of its place of incorporation; or (2) the SA-CCR approach9; - (iii) where the AI uses the CCR current exposure method under the 2006 Basel II framework, or a comparable method, in its place of incorporation the AI may use either (1) that method as implemented under the capital rules of its place of incorporation; (2) the current exposure method as set out in the Pre-amended BCR11; or (3) subject to compliance with all the conditions specified below, the SA-CCR approach.
+- (i) where the AI uses the SA(CCR) approach in its place of incorporation the AI may use either (1) the SA(CCR) approach9; or (2) the SA-CCR approach10; - (ii) where the AI uses the CCR standardized method under the 2006 Basel II framework11, or a comparable method, in its place of incorporation the AI may use either (1) that method as implemented under the capital rules of its place of incorporation; or (2) the SA-CCR approach10; - (iii) where the AI uses the CCR current exposure method under the 2006 Basel II framework, or a comparable method, in its place of incorporation the AI may use either (1) that method as implemented under the capital rules of its place of incorporation; (2) the current exposure method as set out in the Pre-amended BCR12; or (3) subject to compliance with all the conditions specified below, the SA-CCR approach.